If your website/blog fails to attract new clients, there’s a chance you’re publishing the wrong kind of content.

 - What is SEO?

-As you can see, in a matter of a couple of minutes, I’ve easily noted down ideas for sixteen articles.
+As you can see, in a matter of minutes, I’ve noted down ideas for sixteen articles.
 And that’s just for starters.
-Once you start writing down ideas you’ll find more will follow.
+Once you start writing down ideas more will follow.
 You’ll also find more ideas as you start writing the articles and blog posts.

 I have a client who runs a fitness boot camp in Manchester.

-We’ve brainstormed ideas for a content plan before, but he gets plenty of business from referrals, Facebook advertising and organic traffic so he’s never bothered to go down the content creation route purely because he doesn’t believe it will be a good return on his time or monetary investment.
+We’ve brainstormed ideas for a content plan before, but he gets plenty of business from referrals, Facebook advertising and organic traffic so he’s never bothered going down the content creation route.

 Here are a few examples: